-- 1. Does your agency utilize a separate track for simple requests?
-Answer: We do not. - 2.
-If so, for your agency overall in Fiscal Year 2017, was the average number of days to process simple requests twenty working days or fewer? - 3.
-Please provide the percentage of requests processed by your agency in Fiscal Year 2017 that were placed in your simple track.
+2. If your agency uses a separate track for simple requests, was the agency overall average number of days to process simple requests twenty working days or fewer in Fiscal Year 2018?

+3. Please provide the percentage of requests processed by your agency in Fiscal Year 2018 that were placed in your simple track.